-In accordance with the provisions of the California Environmental Quality Act ("CEQA"), an Initial Study has been prepared and which as determined that development of the proposed medical marijuana cultivation facility would not have a significant impact on the environment, with the implementation of mitigation measures.
+In accordance with the provisions of the California Environmental Quality Act ("CEQA"), an Initial Study has been prepared which has determined that development of the proposed medical marijuana testing and cultivation facilities would not have a significant impact on the environment, with the implementation of mitigation measures.
 A draft Mitigated Negative Declaration (MND) is proposed and contains certain measure for Cultural Resources and Biological Resources.
-The draft Mitigated Negative Declaration will be circulated for a 20-day comment period before the
+The draft Mitigated Negative Declaration was circulated for a 20-day comment period which began on July 3, 2017 and end on July 22, 2017.

-Planning Commission meeting.
 The MND is attached for consideration by the Commission, and the City Council will consider certification of a Mitigated Negative Declaration prior to final action on the project.